WjjSteve/WjjSteve.github.io/_pages/about.md

 I'm a PhD student in Scientific Computing at Uppsala University, Sweden.
 I am fortunate to be supervised by [Prof.Murtazo Nazarov](https://www.uu.se/kontakt-och-organisation/personal?query=N14-1561) from Uppsala University and [Prof.Katharina Kormann](https://math.ruhr-uni-bochum.de/en/faculty/professorships/numerics/kormann-group/team/prof-dr-katharina-kormann/) from Ruhr University Bo­chum.

 My PhD research focuses on developing structure-preserving finite element discretizations for high-dimensional Vlasov–Maxwell equations.
-We aim to preserve fundamental physical properties of the system—such as the positivity of the plasma distribution function—while also improving computational performance through the use of low-rank tensor techniques.
+We aim to preserve fundamental physical properties of the system—such as the positivity of the plasma distribution function—while also improving computational performance through the use of low-rank tensors.

 The project is carried out in collaboration with [Ruhr University Bochum](https://www.ruhr-uni-bochum.de/en) in Germany, and I regularly visit Bochum throughout the course of the research.